 A debt management plan (or DMP) is an informal agreement in which you agree to repay your creditors off at an agreed, but affordable, amount each month until your debts are paid off.
 Once instructed, whoever you chose to manage your debt management plan will talk to your creditors and arrange an affordable repayment on your behalf.
 You simply make one monthly payment to them and they will distribute the money as agreed.

-A debt management plan may be the correct debt solution for you can still afford to repay something after paying for essentials; such as food, transport and utilities.
+A debt management plan may be the correct debt solution for you if you can still afford to repay something after paying for essentials; such as food, transport and utilities.
 Since you are paying less than you should, your creditors might still chase you for payment, but we have a good success rate in stopping calls and letters from creditors.